 - 1. Carolina Core (32-44 hours) - a.
 CMW (6 hours): any approved CC-CMW course -must be passed with a grade of C or higher - b.
 ARP (6-8 hours): any approved CC-ARP course - c.
 SCI (8 hours) - i.
 Two 4-credit hour CC-SCI laboratory science courses - d.
 GFL (0-6 hours): Demonstration of proficiency in one foreign language equivalent to the minimal passing grade on the exit examination in the 122 course is required for all baccalaureate degrees.
 Students can demonstrate this proficiency by successfully completing Phase II of the Proficiency Test or by successfully completing the 122 course, including the exit exam administered as part of that course.
 It is strongly recommended that students continuing the study of a foreign language begin college-level study of that language in their first semester and continue in that language until their particular foreign language requirement is completed. - e.
 GHS (3 hours): any approved CC-GHS course - f.
-GSS (3 hours): any approved CC-GSS course - g.
+GSS (3 hours) -must be passed with a grade of C or higher i.
+CRJU 101 - g.
 AIU (3 hours): any approved CC-AIU course